-If you’re suffering from anxiety problems or dealing with hyperactivity issues, adding a few drops of marjoram oil to your vaporizer or diffuser will help you feel less anxious and more relaxed.
+If you’re suffering from anxiety, adding a few drops of marjoram essential oil to your diffuser will help you feel less anxious and more relaxed.

 Sandalwood Essential Oil

-Sandalwood essential oil is best known for its calming properties, which makes it an excellent oil for relieving anxiety and tension.
+Best known for its calming properties, Sandalwood essential oil is excellent for relieving anxiety and tension.

 The oil is very cooling and has strong anti-inflammatory properties.